-Positive Coping Skills That Will Change Your Life
+Positive Coping Skills

 Cognitive Coping Skills

 After identifying all of these negative thoughts and the patterns you can move to the next stage.
 You can now begin to replace these negative thoughts with positive ones.
 Thoughts like “I can’t do this” are replaced with positive affirmation saying, “I am competent.”
 It is advisable to have several positive affirmations to address negative mental situations.
 Having several truths which you can tell yourself when you begin to feel a way that you have identified as being negative.
 Some exercises that you may engage in include keeping a daily positive journal, making a gratitude list, making a list of daily positive affirmations, making a ‘forget it list” for the thoughts you want to put out of your mind, etc. All of the activities you may engage in as cognitive coping should be aimed at reducing the negativity in your thoughts and replacing these negative thoughts with positive thoughts.
 These cognitive positive coping skills can go a long way in supporting your sense of self.

-Tension Releasing Coping Skills
+Tension Releasing Positive Coping Skills

 In the long term, this particular coping technique allows your body to feel better and react to situations better.
-Physical activity is also a great tension in coping skills.
+Physical activity is also a great tension in positive coping skills.
 Joining a gym taking a self-defense class or learning some martial arts are great ways to vent in a controlled environment.
 These activities go a long way in balancing out your emotions.
-In most cases, selecting a physical activity to engage in works perfectly as a coping strategy.
+In most cases, selecting a physical activity to engage in works perfectly as one of your positive coping skills.